On Courant and Pleijel theorems for sub-Riemannian Laplacians: Proof of the main sub-Riemannian results

-For the proof of this proposition we choose a Riemannian structure on $M$ that is compatible with its smooth structure.
+~\\ Throughout this section we choose a Riemannian structure on $M$ that is compatible with its smooth structure.
 (This is always possible, first in local coordinates and then globally via a partition of unity.)
-This Riemannian structure allows us to consider geodesic balls $B(x,r)$ at $x\in M$ of radius $r>0$.
+This Riemannian structure allows us to consider (open) geodesic balls $B(x,r)$ at $x\in M$ of radius $r>0$.